Southern New Hampshire

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-Applications for new members will be made available in mid-January and are due March 1, 2024.
-We are happy to email you an application form!
+Applications will be available in mid-January and are due by March 1, 2027.
+We’d be happy to email you an application!
+To learn more about our program, you can also review our most recent Member Information Packet.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: